-Our mainline inquiry will examine the influence of cultural myths on identity.
-We will use reading and writing to explore how cultural myths shape the way we see ourselves and the world around us.
+Our main inquiry will examine the influence of cultural myths on identity.
+We will explore readings and written assignments that will help us determine how cultural myths shape the way we see ourselves and the world around us.
 We will discuss how the creation of these myths, the sustainability of these myths, and the global perspective of these myths impact our past, present, and future as members of a learning community.

-We will look at specific myths such as the pursuit of the "American Dream" in order to frame our understanding of coming of age in the Modern era, the promise and accessibility of education, and how class, gender, and race fit into larger narratives about identity.
-The General Education guidelines for instructors outline five broad learning outcomes for all courses that satisfy Area A2.
-This course is designed to ensure that you meet these outcomes.
+We will look at specific myths like the pursuit of the "American Dream" in order to frame our understanding of coming of age in the Modern era, the promise and accessibility of education, and how class, gender, and race fit into larger narratives about identity.
+Our goal is to recognize the interconnectedness among--and the power that comes with--applying the tools of knowledge, reading, and writing.
+Language is not neutral; language makes things happen.